kagla-finance/kagla-contract/tests/README.md

 ## Files

 - [`conftest.py`](conftest.py): Base configuration file for the test suite.
-- [`simulation.py`](simulation.py): A python model of the math used within KaglaBase's contracts.
+- [`simulation.py`](simulation.py): A python model of the math used within Kagla's contracts.
 Used for testing expected outcomes with actual results.

 ## Organization